 The 10 Best Laser Scopes

 This wiki has been updated 39 times since it was first published in December of 2015.
 If you're going to shoot at something, you want to make sure you hit it.
 Right?
 These laser scopes make it a lot easier to acquire a target accurately, and are good for both sporting and tactical applications from hunting to paintball.
 All of our choices can stand up to heavy-duty use, and we've ranked them here by their accuracy, ease of adjustment, sighting options, and durability.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes